calvinlaughlin/hackr/README.md

 ## How to install the HACK OS

 ### Requirements
-1. Python 3.6 or higher
+1. Python 3
-2. pip3 (Python package installer) or pip
+2. pip3 (Python package installer)

 ### Make a clone of the repo
 - Open Terminal
-- Clone this repo to your computer using the following commands `git clone https://github.com/yourusername/hackOS.git`
+- Clone this repo to your computer using the following commands `[git clone https://github.com/yourusername/hackOS.git](https://github.com/calvinlaughlin/hackr.git)`
-- navigate to the directory using `cd hackOS`
+- Navigate to the directory using `cd hackr`

 ### Install the required packages
 - The main packages to install should be `curses` and `pygame` which you can install using `pip3 install curses pygame`